How Freelancers Are Taxed in Portugal (Simple Guide)

 However, freelancers with annual revenue below €15,000 may choose not to apply withholding tax requirements.

-This means that you will receive the full invoice amount, but you must still ensure that you set aside money to pay your tax bill at the year-end – since nothing has been prepaid during the year.
+In this case, you will receive the full invoice amount, but you must still ensure that you set aside money to pay your tax bill at the year-end – since nothing has been prepaid during the year.

 Pagamentos por Conta (Advance Tax Payments)

-After two calendar years of freelancing, the tax authority may require Advance Tax Payments.
+After two calendar years of freelancing, the tax authority may require advance tax payments.

 They are typically paid in three instalments during the year (July, September and December).